 - Make your store accessible and inviting to patients with disabilities by planning to accommodate walkers, wheelchairs and other mobility aids

-- Evaluate existing space or create appropriate space for sponsored clinical services, immunizations, counseling, and so on
+- Evaluate existing space or create appropriate space for sponsored clinical services, immunizations, counseling, etc.

 Create a professional and welcoming environment

 Ideally, you’ll want to select environmental and décor elements that make your pharmacy an easy and inviting place to shop.

 Brand identity, including both exterior and interior signage and décor, are important ways that your pharmacy communicates with patients.
 The brand positions you, the pharmacist, as an important community healthcare resource.

 Above all else, the environment you create should convey trust, personal service, and the overall feel of a progressive, contemporary pharmacy.

 Health Mart provides helpful tools, resources and support to help independent pharmacists create a professional and welcoming environment.

 The right technology systems can help you run a more efficient, cost-effective pharmacy business.
 You may want to start by evaluating your short- and long-term automation needs.
 For example, if you are purchasing an existing pharmacy that is filling 150 or more scripts per day, you may want to request an automation study to determine the financial savings possible with automation.